Medabots: Anime

 The Japanese version has received a VHS and DVD release of the first series, while the second series has only received a VHS release.
 On January 29, 2010, a Region 2 boxset release known as Medabot DVD BOX 1 was released containing the first thirty episodes, with a second boxset on February 19 finishing with the last twenty-two episodes.
 Two boxsets for Damashii were released on December 30, 2010.
 This was the Production I.G series' very first DVD release.

-Both series were licensed and localized into English by Canadian entertainment company Nelvana; the first series was divided into two American seasons.
+Both series were licensed and localized into English by Canadian entertainment company Nelvana; the first series was divided into two seasons in North America.
 The first U.S. season originally aired on the Fox Broadcasting Company's Fox Kids block from September 1, 2001 to April 27, 2002.
 Medabots was Fox Kids highest-rated new series at the time.
 As a result of the sale of Fox Family Worldwide (the joint venture with Saban Entertainment that previously operated the Fox Kids program block) to The Walt Disney Company, Medabots would begin airing on ABC Family on March 4, 2002.
 The second U.S. season first aired on ABC Family from July 1 to November 2, 2002, while Damashii first aired on the network from September 13, 2003 to May 8, 2004 with later episodes aired as part of the Jetix program block.
 In Canada, the television series aired on YTV which, along with Nelvana, were owned by Corus Entertainment.

 Under the license of Nelvana, the series was released on 12-volume VHS and DVD by ADV Films from 2002 to 2003 that ran throughout the first 52 episodes, along with the first three volumes re-released under ADV Kidz in their Essential Anime DVD lineup in 2005.
 Distribution was transferred to Shout!
 Factory, where they've released the first 26 episodes on a 4-DVD box set, that was released in early 2008.
 Announced at Otakon 2019, Discotek Media released the anime on SD Blu-ray, starting with the first 26 episodes of the English dub with optional closed captions on December 24, 2019.
 The company also announced plans to release the Japanese version in the future.
 On June 11, 2020, Justin Sevakis said Discotek Media were unable to find the masters for the English version of Medabots Spirits which has prevented the anime from being released on home video in North America.
 Discotek Media asked fans to help find the masters.
 On September 15, 2020, it was announced “acceptable” masters have been recovered and would have a physical release.
 It was released on May 25, 2021.